yassh-pandey/hennge-challenge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; 2. http://localhost:3000/imbox : To see the POPULATED mail box component please open this url in your browser. <br />

 - Mission 2 is available at: <br/>
-&nbsp;&nbsp;&nbsp;&nbsp; 1. http://localhost:3000/inspect :  To see the redesigned mail box component which lets you inspect. <br />
-&nbsp;&nbsp;&nbsp;&nbsp; multiple  emails at a time please open this url in your browser.
+&nbsp;&nbsp;&nbsp;&nbsp; 1. http://localhost:3000/inspect :  To see the redesigned mail box component which lets you inspect multiple  emails at a time please open this url in your browser.

 - Mission 3 is available at: <br/>
-&nbsp;&nbsp;&nbsp;&nbsp; 1. http://localhost:3000/views: To see the my views and opinion on the UI please open this url in your browser.
+&nbsp;&nbsp;&nbsp;&nbsp; 1. http://localhost:3000/views: To see my views and opinion on the UI please open this url in your browser.<br/>

 **Change the Viewport of the browser via developer tools to see the responsive layout.**